Sculling and Rowing in the Community

-HSS is unique in the rowing community, a club focussed exclusively on enabling the participation of all young people in the sport of rowing, now with 140 active members winning medals at National Level.
-The 7 Trustees and Director of Rowing have a long history in the sport alongside a deep-felt commitment to create a sense of community, bringing together young people with different backgrounds in a shared endeavour, developing individual commitment, teamwork and leadership.
+HSS is unique in the rowing community, a club focussed exclusively on enabling the participation of all young people in the sport of rowing, now with 110 active members winning medals at National Level.
+The six Trustees, Director of Rowing and Head Coach have a long history in the sport alongside a deep-felt commitment to create a sense of community, bringing together young people with different backgrounds in a shared endeavour, developing individual commitment, teamwork and leadership.

 Read more about the Charity running this project.

 John has been Chairman since the founding of the Club in 1998.
 He has a history in rowing back to St Ewards School and then at Wallingford R.C

-Alice is Acting Director of Rowing and comes with a rowing history back to her school days at the Oxford High School rowing as a member of Hinksey!
+Alice is Director of Rowing and has a rowing history back to her school days at Oxford High School with Hinksey, and with UCL and Oxford University.

 Andrew is a solicitor and is Company Secretary. he also has a long background in rowing and is a current member of Wallingford Rowing Club.